QASIMkhan1212/Password_checker/README.md

 # Password_checker
-This is a Password_checker Pyhon application
+This is a Password_checker Python application